Data-Driven Denoising of Stationary Accelerometer Signals: Proposed Approach

 \subsection{Unidirectional bi-layer LSTM}

-The architecture of the first model is similarly arranged as shown in Figure~\ref{f:RNN_basic}, but consists of two (bi) stacked layers.
-The hidden states are an RNN variant called long-short term memory (LSTM) \cite{hochreiter1997long}, originally developed to handle the decay of the loss function:
+The architecture of the first model is similarly arranged as shown in Fig.~\ref{f:RNN_basic}, but consists of two (bi) stacked layers.
+The hidden states are an RNN variant called long-short term memory (LSTM) \cite{hochreiter1997long}, originally developed to handle the decay of the loss function.

-As illustrated in Figure~\ref{f:LSTM_basic}, the LSTM hidden state contains three non-linear gates, used to regulate the signal flow.
 The forget gate $\textbf{\textit{f}}_t$ decides whether ignoring or adding new (short-term) information to the cell state $\textbf{\textit{C}}_t$ memory.
 The input gate $\textbf{\textit{i}}_t$, is then used to estimate the relevance of current input to past hidden states.
 This way, the cell state acts as a global memory unit, where distant dependencies (long-term) are maintained across time

-Operator $\otimes$ denotes an element-wise multiplication, $\textbf{W}_j$ and $\textbf{b}_j$ are the weights and biases respectively, and the sigmoid function scales encoded vectors as follows $\sigma:\mathbb{R}^m \rightarrow (0, 1)^m$.
+Operator $\odot$ denotes an element-wise multiplication, $\textbf{W}_j$ and $\textbf{b}_j$ are the weights and biases respectively, and the sigmoid function scales encoded vectors as follows $\sigma:\mathbb{R}^m \rightarrow (0, 1)^m$.
 Next, the output gate $\textbf{\textit{o}}_t$ is fused with the updated cell state

 such that the next hidden state is determined as follows:

 Finally, the hidden state signal is taken for state prediction, using a linear activation function $\boldsymbol{\phi}$ (neuron) which scales it back into a continuous and unbounded range, given by